JackTheRibber0/UE4-ID-System-for-actors/README.md

 Choose ``GI_ID_System`` as a new Game instance class.

 ## Fourth step
 Add an "ID" component to needed actor.
-You have to set proper ID for an actor from UE4 Editor.
+You have to set proper ID for an actor inside of UE4 Editor.

 ## TIP:
 Be careful, the system won't let you to create two duplicate IDs.